udacity/FCND-Backyard-Flyer/README.md

 After getting familiar with how the drone flies, you will fill in the missing pieces of a state machine to fly the drone autonomously.
 The state machine is run continuously until either the mission is ended or the Mavlink connection is lost.

 The six states predefined for the state machine:
-* MANUAL: the vehicle is being controlled by the user
+* MANUAL: the drone is being controlled by the user
-* ARMING: the vehicle is in guided mode and being armed
+* ARMING: the drone is in guided mode and being armed
-* TAKEOFF: the vehicle is taking off from the ground
+* TAKEOFF: the drone is taking off from the ground
-* WAYPOINT: the vehicle is flying to a specified target position
+* WAYPOINT: the drone is flying to a specified target position
-* LANDING: the vehicle is landing on the ground
+* LANDING: the drone is landing on the ground
-* DISARMING: the vehicle is disarming
+* DISARMING: the drone is disarming

 While the drone is in each state, you will need to check transition criteria with a registered callback.
 If the transition criteria are met, you will set the next state and pass along any commands to the drone.
 For example: